meteor/meteor/content/testing.md

 <h2 id="testing-applications">Testing your Application</h2>

 There are many benefits of testing your application to ensure it works the way you think it does.
-Reasons include maintaining a high level of quality (especially over time as your codebase changes), allowing you to refactor and rewrite code with confidence, and concrete documentation of expected behavior (other developers can figure out what parts of your app are supposed to do by reading the tests!).
+Reasons include maintaining a high level of quality (especially over time as your codebase changes), allowing you to refactor and rewrite code with confidence, and concrete documentation of expected behavior.
+(Other developers can figure out what parts of your app are supposed to do by reading the tests!)

-Automated testing allows you to do all of these things to a much greater degree and *run tests more often* which means your codebase will remain in better shape and regress less.
+Automated testing allows you to do all of these things to a much greater degree and *run tests more often*, which means your codebase will remain in better shape and regress less.

 <h3 id="testing-concepts">Testing concepts</h3>

-Entire books have been written on the subject of testing, so we will simply touch on some basic of testing here.
+Entire books have been written on the subject of testing, so we will simply touch on some basics of testing here.
 The important thing to consider when writing a test is what part of the application you are trying to test, and how you are verifying the behaviour works.

-If you are testing simply one small module of your application, you are writing a *unit test* and you'll need to take steps to *stub* and *mock* other modules that your module usually leverages to *isolate* it.
-You'll typically need to *spy* on actions that the module takes to verify that it indeed takes the actions you expect.
+If you are testing one small module of your application, you are writing a *unit test*.
+You'll need to take steps to *stub* and *mock* other modules that your module usually leverages in order to *isolate* each test.
+You'll typically also need to *spy* on actions that the module takes to verify that they occur.

 If you are testing that multiple modules behave properly in concert, you are writing an *integration test*.
-Such tests are much more complex and may require running code both on the client on the server to verify that communication across that divide is working as expected.
-Typically a integration test will still isolate a part of the entire application and directly verify results in code.
+Such tests are much more complex and may require running code both on the client and on the server to verify that communication across that divide is working as expected.
+Typically an integration test will still isolate a part of the entire application and directly verify results in code.

 If you want to write a test that can be run against any running version of your app and verifies at the browser level that the right things happen when you push the right buttons, then you are writing an *acceptance* or *end-to-end (e2e) test*.
 Such tests typically try to hook into the application as little as possible, beyond perhaps setting up the right data to run a test against.

-Finally you may wish to test your application bears up properly to typical load or see how much load it can handle before it falls over.
-If so you are writing a *load or stress test*.
-Such tests can be challenging to setup and typically aren't run often, but are very important for confidence before a big production launch.
+Finally you may wish to test that your application works under typical load or see how much load it can handle before it falls over.
+This is called a *load test* or *stress test*.
+Such tests can be challenging to set up and typically aren't run often but are very important for confidence before a big production launch.

 <h3 id="isolation-techniques">Isolation techniques</h3>